Skip to main content

 How biomagnetism is discussed in training

-Dr. Garcia's course teaches magnet pair steps in a classroom setting.
+Dr. Luis Garcia's course teaches magnet pair steps in a classroom setting.
 Hard brain cases may appear in advanced lessons to teach limits and when to send clients to a doctor—not to sell magnets as a home cure for brain injury.

 • Students learn that wellness is extra support only—not a replacement for medical care.